-How then does necessity turn out to be contingener?
-Clearly, there is no change in the necessity itself. but there occurs a change in the context.
-Rational consciousness is being transformed into rational solfconsciousness.
-What in the context of rational consciousness is a rational necessity, in the context of rational self-consciousness becomes a rational exigence.
-If a proposed action is obligatory, then one cannot be a rational knower and dony the obligation, and one cannot be a rational door and not fulfil the obligation.
-But one can be a rational knower without an act of willing, and one cannot be a rational door without an act of willing.
-It is the addition of the further constitutive requirement of an act of will that 1) marks the shift from rational consciousness to rational self-consciousness and 2) changes what is rational necessity in the field of knowing into rational exigence in the larger field of both knowing and doing.
+How then does necessity turn out to be contingence?
+There occurs a change in the necessity It remains precisely what Clearly, there it was whether or not I decides wees anably .
+Whether des des the context.
+Rational consciousness is being transformed into rational self-consciousness.
+What in the context of rational consciousness is a rational necessity, in the context of rational self-consciousness ket becomes a rational eximence. lf a proposed action is obligatory, then E cannot be a rational knower and deny the obligation, and f cannot be a rational doep and not fulfil the obligation.
+But an act of will is en internal condition to the doing; and it an internal condition to the knowing But a can be a rational knower without an act of willing, and a cannot be a rational doer without an act of willing.
+It is the addition of a further constitutive of an act of will requirement, that 1) marks the shift from rational consciousness to rational self-consciousness and 2) changes what is rational necessity in the field of knowing into rational exigence in the A field of both knowing and doing.

-Thirdly, the same calorging transformation throws light upon the difference between the acknowledgement of estuality in judgment and the besteval of actuality by decision.
+Thirdly, the same enlarging transformation throws light upon the difference between the acknowledgement of actuality in judgment and the bestowal of actuality by decision.
 As has been seen, both judgment and decision are concerned with actuality; but judgment merely acknowledges an actuality that already exists; while decision confers actuality upon a course of action that otherwise is merely possible.

-Now notuality has peculiar characteristics.
-It is known primarily by grasping the virtually unconditioned, the conditioned that happens to have its conditions fulfilled Because it is unconditioned, it ranks high in the field of intelligibility.
-Still it merely happens to have its conditions fulfilled, and so it movely happens to be en unconditioned.
+Now actuality has peculiar characteristics.
+It is known primarily by grasping the virtually unconditioned, the conditioned that happens to have its conditions fulfilled.
+Because it is an unconditioned, it ranks high in the field of intelligibility.
+Still it merely happens to have its conditions fulfilled, and so it merely happens to be an unconditioned.
 Though unconditioned, it also is contingent.
 And this contingence appears 1) in its being, 2) in its being known, and 3) in its being willed.

-It is apparent in its being.
-For actuality as act is existence or occurrence, and actuality as of the actuated supposes at least existence and also at times occurrence.
+It is apparent an in its being.
+For actuality as act is existence or occurrence, and actuality as of the atlast also at lines actuated supposes existence and boods for occurrence.
 But there is no systematic deduction of existence or occurrence.
-The most that understanding can do is not up ideal frequencies from which a tual frequencies of existence and occurrence do not diverge systematically.
-But actual frequencies can and do diverge non-systematically from the ideal, and so in every instance actuality is just what happens to be.
+The most that understanding can do is set up ideal frequencies from which actual frequencies of existence and occurrence do not diverge systematically.
+But actual frequencies can and do diverge non-systematically from the ideal, and so in each instance.

 Again, contingence is apparent in actuality as known.
 For it is known by grasping the virtually unconditioned.
 The virtually unconditioned can be grasped, if fulfilment of its conditions happens to be given.
-And the fulfilment can never be more than what happens, for the fulfilment consists in the occurrence of relevant data, and the occurrence of data, like all courrence.
+And the fulfilment can never be more than what happens, for the fulfilment consists in the occurrence of relevant data, and the occurrence of data, like all occurrence, 'is contingent.
+For it merely happens that I exist, that I experience in such and such a manner, etc.